ethhub-io/ethhub/docs/built-on-ethereum/open-finance/stablecoins/dai.md

 ## Importance

-Crypto assets are known for their high volatity which renders them unsuitable for medium of exchange.
+Crypto assets are known for their high volatility which renders them unsuitable for medium of exchange.
 A stable cryptocurrency strives to become a medium of exchange by suppressing volatility and maintaining a consistant value through time.
 This innovation allows for individuals and business to enter into future agreements at a known cost.
 Just as one US Dollar today is equal to one dollar tomorrow, people can transact knowing they will have a certain fixed cost.

 ## Accomplishments